 I have studied economic and social history at the University of Wisconsin-Madison, the London School of Economics, Harvard University and Utrecht University.
 I received my MA from Utrecht University in 2010 (cum laude) and my PhD in 2015 (cum laude).
 In my dissertation I examined the Dutch East India Company's intercontinental trade and its effects on living standards in various regions on the edges of the Indian Ocean c.
 1600 - c.
 1800.
-His thesis was awarded the Thirsk-Feinstein Disseration Prize 2016 and is published by Brill.
-In addition, De Zwart has published articles on the origins of globalization, as well as the economic histories of Indonesia, South Africa and Sri Lanka, and on the long-term relationship between trade and economic development.
+My thesis was awarded the Economic History Society's Thirsk-Feinstein Disseration Prize and was published by Brill in 2016.
+In addition, I have published articles on the origins of globalization, as well as the economic histories of Indonesia, South Africa and Sri Lanka, and on the long-term relationship between trade and economic development.

 Currently, I work on a new book on globalization in the early modern period (with Jan Luiten van Zanden), on a paper on living standards in Northern India c.
-1500-1900 (with Jan Lucassen) and papers dealing with real wages around the globe since antiquity (with Jan Luiten van Zanden, Robert Allen, Michail Moatsos and Bas van Leeuwen).
+1500-1900 (with Jan Lucassen) and on papers dealing with real wages around the globe since antiquity (with Jan Luiten van Zanden, Robert Allen, Michail Moatsos and Bas van Leeuwen).

 Email: pim.dezwart [at] wur.nl